 What to Look for When Buying a Propeller

-In water, though, there is a natural, slight element of drag or what is called slippage, necessary for boat movement.
-Hence, in our example, the prop tends to actually move a bit less than 12 inches in the water.
+In water, though, there is a natural, slight element of drag or ‘slippage’ necessary for boat movement.
+So in our example, the prop tends to actually move a bit less than 12 inches in the water.

 Number of Blades